JiangWeiGitHub/Trial/Shell/Linux/cgroup/cgroup.md

 Now by simply attaching a cgroup filter to a qdisc makes packets from PIDs 1234 and 5678 be pushed into class 1:2.-->

-# Control pointed process's cpu resources
+# Control specified process's cpu resources

 + create a running process with a shell script